ibm-build-lab/acct-config-iam/README_SANDBOX.md

    cd acct-config-iam
    ```

-3. To initially set up the account run:
+3. Set up the account with resource and access groups

    ```bash
    # We typically call the first resource group partner-sandbox